bruno-oliveira/MEAN-repo/Angular/AngularHelloWorld/Angular2-Quickstart.md

 The first one, is responsible to define which will be the HTML tag that we need to use when starting our Angular 2 app.
 The second one, will be responsible to define a template (typically an HTML file) that will be associated with that component.

+With this knowledge, we can now build our full component: